platformsh/platformsh-docs/docs/src/administration/web/configure-project.md

 ## General

-From the first page of the project settings, `General`, you can update the project name, set the timezone for the project or navigate to other project settings options on the left side of the screen.
+From the first page of the project settings, `General`, you can update the project name, set the project timezone, and navigate to other project settings options on the left side of the screen.

 ![configure project](/images/management-console/settings-basics.png "0.7")